-This represents the 85% share of net income in Theravance Respiratory Company, LLC for Theravance Biopharma for the years ended December 31, 2018 and 2017.
-The increase was primarily due to the increase in the growth in prescriptions and market share for TRELEGY® ELLIPTA®.
+Net income attributable to noncontrolling interest represents the 85% share of net income in Theravance Respiratory Company, LLC for Theravance Biopharma.
+The year over year increases were primarily due to the growth in prescriptions and market share for TRELEGY[®] ELLIPTA[®].